WillianSantosC/prisma-express-boilerplate/Readme.md

 - `dev`: runs your application on `localhost:3000`
 - `migrate`: generate your migrations`
 - `studio`: start prisma studio`
+- `generate`: generate pre configured files using plop`
 - `build`: creates the production build version
 - `swagger`: generates the swagger documentation
+- `lint`: runs the linter in all components and pages
+- `test`: runs jest to test all components and pages
+- `test:watch`: runs jest in watch mode